David Fisher (footballer)

-David Fisher (born 9 December 2001) is an English professional footballer who plays as a forward for AFC Wimbledon.
+David Fisher (born 9 December 2001) is a Czech-English professional footballer who plays as a forward for NIFL Premiership club Glentoran.
+He has a Czech mother and an English father and holds both a Czech and a British passport.

 Career

+Fisher began his career at the age of 8 in the youth team of AFC Wimbledon.
+He gradually rose through the youth teams.
+He gained his first experience of adult football on loan at South Park FC.
 Fisher joined Carshalton Athletic on loan and scored a hat trick in the FA Cup within a haul of 6 goals in as many games, before non-league football was interrupted by the COVID-19 pandemic in 2020.
 He then went to Hampton & Richmond Borough in November 2020, but Wimbledon kept his player registration.

 Fisher made his professional debut for Wimbledon in the EFL Cup at home at Plough Lane against Gillingham on 9 August 2022.
+He was released at the end of the 2022–23 season.

+On 1 September 2023, Fisher signed for Irish Premiership side Glentoran on one-year deal.
+After a successful first season in which he scored 14 goals across all competitions, Fisher extended his contract with the club.
+In the 2024/2025 season, Fisher won the County Antrim Shield with the club, starting in 4 of the 5 matches, including the final.